trilitech/tezos-developer-docs/docs/architecture/rpc.md

 Tezos RPC uses JSON to send and receive data, but it does not adhere to the JSON-RPC specification.

+Different parts of the protocol provide different RPC endpoints:

-For a list of the endpoints in the Tezos RPC protocol, see [Shell RPCs - Reference](https://tezos.gitlab.io/shell/rpc.html#rpc-index-shell) in the Octez documentation.
+- For RPC endpoints for the shell, see [Shell RPCs - Reference](https://tezos.gitlab.io/shell/rpc.html#rpc-index-shell) in the Octez documentation.
+- For RPC endpoints for the active version of the protocol, see https://tezos.gitlab.io/active/rpc.html.

 ## Public and private RPC nodes